-“I’m Carol; I’m the one who was watching Jason and Jillian.
+“I’m Carol, I’m the one who was watching Jason and Jillian.
 Anna had given me your name and address said to call you or bring the children here should there ever be an emergency.
 Well, I apologize for the short notice, but I work today, and there will be no one to watch them.
 My own goes to daycare.
 If work hadn’t put me on the schedule, I would have gladly kept them for you until this blows over,” she looked down solemnly.

 “No, it is fine,” I looked down at her understandingly.

 Standing behind her was a little girl of now more than eight and a boy the same age.
 They were twins.
 I had not seen them since they were two.
 I worked overseas until recently, when I finally retired.
 Retired of sorts, I bought a convenience store at the end of town that I ran six days a week.
-I made a lot of money because there was a lovely lake and it was the only store around for miles.
+I made a lot of money because there was a lovely lake that attracted tourists and it was the only store around for miles.